-Use cold compresses after feeds.
+- Use cold compresses after feeds.

-See your doctor or midwife straight away if you have fever, as you may need antibiotics to treat the infection.
+See your doctor or midwife straight away if you have a fever, as you may need antibiotics to treat the infection.

 - Flucloxacillin 500mg 4 times per day (at least an hour before food), is the most commonly used antibiotic.

 - If you are allergic to penicillin, you must tell your doctor/midwife as a different antibiotic will be needed.